New Tax Rules Aim To Level Playing Field for UK Investment Holding Companies

 For sponsors that have asset holding companies which fall clearly within the new regime, and who do not have a well-established holding company platform in European jurisdictions like Luxembourg, there are clear benefits with the QAHC regime.
 QAHCs can work equally on an asset-by-asset basis for sponsors, as well as for the investments of a particular fund.
 Whether there will be wholesale adoption of the regime by private equity firms remains to be seen.
 Adoption may be piecemeal until market practice develops and some sponsors may wait for the outcome of the ongoing wider review of UK funds regulation and taxation.

-Richard Sultman and Michael James are Partners at Cleary Gottlieb Steen & Hamilton LLP
+Richard Sultman is a Partner at Cleary Gottlieb Steen & Hamilton LLP

 The views expressed in this article are those of the author and do not necessarily reflect the views of AlphaWeek or its publisher, The Sortino Group